Patrick Reed holds off Fowler, Spieth to win Masters

 Even as Spieth dropped away, Fowler -- who began play five shots off the lead on Sunday -- staged his own charge up the leaderboard, shooting a 32 on the back nine to complete a 67.
 Fowler capped his round with a seven-foot birdie putt that prompted the loudest roar of the day among the patrons at the 18th green.

 But Fowler, Spieth and everyone else could only watch as Reed parred the final four holes to secure his first green jacket.
+Fowler, who had to settle for his third runner-up finish in a major, left the scoring cabin when Reed two-putted for par down the slippery slope on the 18th green and waited for a chance to greet Reed.

+"Glad I at least made the last one, make him earn it," Fowler said with a grin.

+"You had to do it didn't you?"
+Reed told him as they exchanged a hug.
+"You had to birdie the last."

 McIlroy, seeking the career Grand Slam, started the day at 11-under – three shots behind Reed – but struggled with the putter and staggered to a disappointing 74.
 Not that McIlroy didn’t have chances; he missed a 4-foot eagle putt at the 2nd that would have tied him with Reed.
 McIlroy then missed a five-footer for par at the 5th hole and watched helplessly as another potential par-saver – this time at the 8th – lipped out from seven feet away.